 Gerhard Katz – Lost childhood

 Eight happy children are looking into Berthold Auerbacher’s camera.
 The photographer is Inge Auerbacher’s father; Inge is the one wearing a striped hat.
 It wasn’t possible until just recently to identify all the children in the photograph.
 And so the only picture of Gerhard Katz has been found – he is the taller boy in the first row on the right.
 The picture was probably taken in the winter of 1940/41.
 Seven out of the eight children seen on the photo will only have about the coming year to live.
 Only Inge Auerbacher survived…

 Gerhard Katz, born on 26th June 1933 and his mother Rosa Katz lived since September 1939 in Göppingen at Spitalstr.
 17 in the house of Max Hirsch.
 Could the single mother shield her son from the suffering of the Nazi period?
-The Jewish children had already been denied a “normal” childhood life with school attendance, fun in the outdoor pool and Maientag celebrations [= Göppingen Home and Children’s Festival].
+Jewish children had long been denied a “normal” childhood life with school attendance, fun in the outdoor pool and Maientag celebrations [= Göppingen Home and Children’s Festival].
 The children in the photo had no choice but to meet each other as inconspicuously as possible, isolated within the “Arian” community.
 On one of these occasions the photo must have been taken.
 Inge Auerbacher still remembers Gerhard and is sure that he didn’t have to make the taxing trip to the Jewish school in Stuttgart like she had to.

 Gerhard Katz was on documents mentioned as “half-Jewish”.
 What did he know about his father?
 Was his father aware about having a son?
 He is leaving not a single trace in any documents looked at.

 The Katz´ – a butcher’s family from Palatine